-Hey, now I know the difference between a Manuka Tree and Kanuka Tree.
-I’m not telling. (hint: it’s all in the the size of the balls) And as for those resourceful Maoris – how ingenious to use the fibrous part of the Lancewood plant for tattooing – a combined artist’s tool & antiseptic.
+Guess what?
+I know the difference between a Manuka Tree and Kanuka Tree.
+I’m not telling!
+(Hint: it’s all in the size of the balls.)
+It was very enlightening to hear about how resourceful the Maori were on Mou Waho Island.
+They used the fibrous part of the Lancewood plant for their famous tattooing – a combined artist’s tool & antiseptic!
 We reach the summit and silence – except for the pure notes of the bellbirds.
-I can’t begin to describe the glistening jewel of sea that awaits us and the peace of my island paradise.
-Yes, just for this moment, it belongs to ME.
-We all have a sit on the comfortable armchair nature has provided (see photo where Michael took his sweet time giving it up for someone else to try) and all too soon we’re making the descent back to base.
+I can’t begin to describe the glistening jewel of the sea that awaits visitors on this trip.
+It has all the peace of the archetypal island paradise.
+Just for this moment, it belongs to ME.
+All too soon, we’re making the descent back to the base.

-Chris plants the tree then unpacks our lunch at the picnic table (enough to feed a rugby team).
-Something funny happens.
-A cheeky and very curious Weka (flightless bird) decides to inspect our provisions.
-Up close.
-Charming, until it snatches a plastic bag out of a lunchbox and takes off with Chris in hot pursuit.
-Both disappear from view.
-After much sqawking (the Weka’s pretty vocal too) Chris appears out of the bush waving the plastic bag triumphantly over his head.
-Weka-the-Pecker wasn’t giving up without a fight.
-The tables are turned and now Chris is being chased.
+Chris plants a tree, then unpacks our lunch at the picnic table.
+It’s big enough to feed the local rugby team!
+Then, something funny happens.
+A cheeky and very curious Weka decides to inspect our provisions.
+It’s very charming until it snatches a plastic bag out of a lunchbox and takes off.
+Chris is in hot pursuit!
+After much squawking (the Weka’s pretty vocal too!)
+Chris appears out of the bush waving the plastic bag triumphantly over his head.
+But the Weka-the-Pecker wasn’t giving up without a fight.
+The tables are turned, and now Chris is the one being chased!
 But the winner is Chris, doggedly determined that no rubbish be left behind on his island paradise in New Zealand.
-What a sweet journey it’s been..sigh.
+What a sweet journey it’s been!